Goal of BTN’s Animal Rescue

 Back to Nature has rescued thousands of animals.
 In some cases though, special attention is required.
 These special cases include non-Florida native species or wildlife that may not be able to survive if released back into the wild.
 Upon approval by the Veterinarian of Record and FWC or USFWC some of these animals become permanent residents of BTN.
 Our facility currently houses 30 non-releasable animals at our wildlife refuge.
-There are 19 different species which consist of both exotic and native species.
+There are over 20 different species which consist of both exotic and native species.
 Each animal has a special story and a special reason for why they live at Back to Nature.
-Click here to view our Residents Page.
+Residents Page.

 Our Rescue Policy

 Upon arrival of every animal brought in by a private citizen, each animal is given a full examination to best determine its treatment.
-Rabies Vector species are evaluated by staff only and extra precautions are always taken.
+Rabies Vector species (bats, raccoons, foxes, skunks, bobcats, & otters) are evaluated by vaccinated staff only and extra precautions are always taken.
 This ensures that no harm will fall upon the other resident wildlife or wildlife currently being treated at our facility.
 We ask that all citizens take extra precaution when transporting injured or orphaned wildlife.
+Please do not have direct contact with a rabies vector species.
 Support BTN by contributing donations towards our cause.

 Precious the Raccoon

 BABY SONGBIRDS – What many people don’t realize is that most of the baby birds they find on the ground are supposed to be there.
 If you find a featherless, downy, or incompletely feathered bird it will need your help.
 If the bird appears uninjured the best chance of survival is if it is returned to the nest.
 So if possible, gently return it to the nest.
-If you find a nest on the ground with babies or eggs, tie it back to a nearby tree.
+Often, you will see the bird parents flying near.
+If you find a nest on the ground with babies or eggs, tie or hang it on a nearby tree.
 The nest can be placed in a little box or margarine tub (with drainage holes) to make it easier to secure.
-If the baby appears injured or the nest cannot be located, place the bird in a small, covered box lined with tissue; keep it warm, dark and quiet.
+If the baby appears injured or the nest cannot be located, place the bird in a small, covered box lined with tissue; keep it warm, safe from your pets, and place in a dark and quiet space.

 If all goes well, nestlings grow up and become fledglings, which have stumpy tails and are fully feathered – but cannot yet fly.
 If you find a fledgling hopping on the ground, don’t pick it up.
 This period of being on the ground is a normal and necessary part of a bird developing the skills of survival.
 The parents are still around, feeding them, showing them where to look for food, and hiding them under bushes.
 The best thing you can do is keep your dogs, cats and children away from the area for a few days.